valecanto/sql-docs/azure-sql/virtual-machines/windows/performance-guidelines-best-practices-vm-size.md

 ### Ebdsv5-series

 The [Ebdsv5-series](/azure/virtual-machines/ebdsv5-ebsv5-series#ebdsv5-series) is a memory-optimized series of VMs that offer the highest remote storage throughput available in Azure.
-These VMs have a memory-to-vCore ratio of 8:1 which, together with the high I/O throughput, makes them ideal for SQL Server workloads.
+These VMs have a memory-to-vCore ratio of 8:1 which, together with the high I/O throughput, makes them ideal for most SQL Server workloads.
 The Ebdsv5-series VMs offer the best price-performance for SQL Server workloads running on Azure virtual machines and we strongly recommend them for most of your production SQL Server workloads.

 > [!NOTE]
 > The larger [Ebdsv5-series](/azure/virtual-machines/ebdsv5-ebsv5-series#ebdsv5-series) sizes (48 vCPUs and larger) offer support for NVMe enabled storage access.
 In order to take advantage of this high I/O performance, you must deploy your virtual machine [using NVMe](/azure/virtual-machines/enable-nvme-interface).

 ### Edsv5-series